rfenix3/Rails-Javascript-Issue-Manager/README.md

 ## Characteristics of the Application
 1. Uses the Ruby on Rails framework (MVC or Model-View-Controller framework).
+2. Uses Javascript with Active Model Serialization JSON backend.
-2. Includes has_many, belongs_to, and has_many :through relationship among tables.
+3. Includes has_many, belongs_to, and has_many :through relationship among tables.
-3. Includes reasonable validations when creating records and defends against invalid data.
+4. Includes reasonable validations when creating records and defends against invalid data.
-4. Includes class level ActiveRecord scope methods.
+5. Includes class level ActiveRecord scope methods.
-5. Provides standard user authentication for signup, login, logout, and passwords.
+6. Provides standard user authentication for signup, login, logout, and passwords.
-6. Uses nested resource with the appropriate RESTful URLs.
+7. Uses nested resource with the appropriate RESTful URLs.
-7. Uses helper methods and partials.
+8. Uses helper methods and partials.
-8. Uses bootstrap for the views and layouts.
+9. Uses bootstrap for the views and layouts.

 ## Table Relationship
 ![alt text](https://github.com/rfenix3/ruby-rails-crud-issue-manager/blob/master/app/assets/images/RubyRailsProjectTableRelationship.png "Model and Table Relationship")
+Note: This model will be updated in Oct 2018 to include a comments table.

 ## Application Features
 1. Allows user signin or signup.